 What do I need for the first class?

-It is always super helpful for us to see the prior work of a student, so that we can better assess a student's strengths, and identify areas for improvement.
+It is always helpful for instructors to see a new student's previous art work in order to assess their strengths and identify areas of growth.
 We encourage students to bring previous work on their first class in addition to a current sketchbook.

 If I have paid for the semester pack and I miss a class, can I make it up?